 The Texas Legislature has defined “interest” as “compensation for the use, forbearance, or detention of money.”
 TEX.
 FIN.
 CODE § 301.002(a)(4).
 Many times, with civil lawsuits, you will hear such terms as “just compensation” for the plaintiff, or an award of money which is designed to “make the plaintiff whole.”

-Where the plaintiff prevails in his or her lawsuit, interest in Texas is designed to make the plaintiff whole for the full value of money he or she should have had since a wrong was committed.
+Where the plaintiff prevails in his or her lawsuit, interest is designed to make the plaintiff whole for the full value of money he or she should have had since a wrong was committed.
 This is known as “pre-judgment interest.”

 On a related note, “post-judgment interest” covers the period from when the plaintiff wins his or her lawsuit, to when they collect their compensation.
 Because collecting a judgment in Texas can be difficult, most lawsuits will involve a defendant having to pay both kinds of interest – pre-judgment interest and post-judgment interest – on court judgments.

-Although we discuss here mostly what happens in Texas State courts, we want you to also be aware that there is interest applied in the federal courts.
+Although we discuss here mostly what happens in State courts, we want you to also be aware that there is interest applied in the federal courts.
 Federal statute 28 U.S.C.
 1961 governs the federal post-judgment interest rate on a money judgment for civil cases in a district court (there is no specific federal judgment interest rate for pre-judgment interest, though courts have upheld such interest being added to a judgment).

 The interest rate is equal to the weekly average 1-year constant maturity Treasury yield, as published by the Board of Governors of the Federal Reserve System, for the preceding calendar week.
 Interest is computed daily.
 For more information, visit the federal courts’ website.

-What Is Pre-judgment Interest in Texas?
+What Is Pre-judgment Interest?